Active Listening to Grow Rapport

 Small smiles can be used to show that the listener is paying attention to what is being said or as a way of agreeing or being happy about the messages being received.
 Combined with nods of the head, smiles can be powerful in affirming that messages are being listened to and understood.

 Posture can tell a lot about the sender and receiver in interpersonal interactions.
-The attentive listener tends to lean slightly forward or sideways whilst sitting.
+The attentive listener tends to lean slightly forward.
 Other signs of active listening may include a slight slant of the head or resting the head on one hand.
+A finger over the mouth communicates that we aren’t waiting to talk over them.
+Instead, it communicates that we aren’t planning on talking…just listening with empathy.

-Automatic reflection/mirroring of any facial expressions used by the speaker can be a sign of attentive listening.
+Reflection of any facial expressions, body language, and verbal cues used by the speaker can be a sign of attentive listening.
 These reflective expressions can help to show sympathy and empathy in more emotional situations.
-Attempting to consciously mimic facial expressions can be a sign of inattention.
+Be careful to mirror not mimic and certainly don’t overdo.

 Verbal Signs of Attentive or Active Listening